Evil (TV series)

-Evil is an American supernatural drama television series created by Robert and Michelle King that premiered on September 26, 2019, on CBS.
-The series is produced by CBS Studios and King Size Productions.
-The series features an ensemble cast led by Katja Herbers, Mike Colter, and Aasif Mandvi.
-Kurt Fuller, Marti Matulis, Brooklyn Shuck, Skylar Gray, Maddy Crocco, Dalya Knapp, Christine Lahti, Michael Emerson, Ashley Edner and Andrea Martin also star.
+Evil is an American supernatural drama television series created by Robert and Michelle King that premiered on September 26, 2019, on CBS, before moving to Paramount+ for subsequent seasons.
+It features an ensemble cast led by Katja Herbers, Mike Colter, and Aasif Mandvi as three individuals from vastly different backgrounds who are tasked by the Catholic Church to investigate possible supernatural incidents.